sudobinbash/sudobinbash-site/content/posts/sec-headers.md

 ---
-title: “Getting my site security from D to A+ (without spending a dime)”
+title: "Getting my site security from D to A+ (without spending a dime)"
 date: 2018-11-06T02:30:07-07:00
 draft: true
-timeToRead: “10 min”
+timeToRead: "10 min"
 ---

 Working on the security industry and having an insecure site looks super bad.